neelsmith/greeksyntaxviewer/README.md

 ## Status

-Version 1.0.0 is an intitial release.
+Version: `1.1.0`.
 Its main features are:

 - load annotations created with [`greeksyntaxannotator`](https://github.com/neelsmith/greeksyntaxannotator) from a local text file
 - text display is color code by verbal construction words belong to